Is formic (HCOOH) an acid or base? Weak or Strong - Conjugate base

 - It is used in a fuel cell also.

 - Is HCOOH an acid or base?
-HCOOH is an acid because on dissociation in aqueous solution it liberates H+ ion or proton that shows its acidic nature.
+HCOOH is an acid.
+Because on dissociation in an aqueous solution, it liberates the H+ ion showing its acidic nature.

-- The conjugate base of HCOOH is the Formate ion (HCOO–).
+- The conjugate base of Formic acid (HCOOH) is the Formate ion (HCOO–).

-- The Ka value for formic acid is 1.8 × 10-4 that is way lower than recommended value for a strong acid(Ka > 1), hence, HCOOH is a weak acid.
+- The Ka value for formic acid is 1.8 × 10-4 which is way lower than recommended value for a strong acid(Ka > 1), hence, HCOOH is a weak acid.